CodedImmersions/MirrorVR/README.md

 > [!NOTE]
-> Once Early Access has ended, MirrorVR will become fully open source, under the GNU LGPLv3 license.
+> Once Early Access has ended (should be by the end of 2025 hopefully), MirrorVR will become fully open source, under the MIT license.

 ## Installation
 Follow the guide on the [Wiki](https://mirrorvr.gitbook.io/docs/manual/getting-started)!